WeiDUorg/elkhound/src/readme.txt

 Changed by Valerio Bigiani on 2009-01-26 to fix an issue in run-flex.pl and remove Elsa.

+Changed by Fredrik Lindgren on 2013-05-31 and onward.
+See git log for changes.
+Prior to that (circa 2011) there were other changes of an unspecified nature, made by a benevolent passer-by.

 readme.txt for Elkhound/Elsa distribution
 -----------------------------------------